ftclausen/ftclausen.github.io/_posts/2017-03-13-lessons_learned_supporting_ci_for_a_javascript_project.markdown

 ## Incremental Processing

-**Why?**: Speed.
+**Why?** Speed.
 Unnecessarily processing unchanged files greatly adds to the time it takes to run/test your app and also adds compute expenses.

 Only transform/compile/process what has changed rather than everything.
 For